mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!-- For example in this iteration, x is authentic, -->

-Heathcote highlighted the value and dangers of authentic tools and processes in settings where students may find their novice skills frustrating.
+Heathcote highlighted the value and dangers of authentic tools and processes in settings where students may find their novice skills frustrating and thus reduce feelings of agency.

-Research on project based learning supports the motivational factors of authentic tools.
+Research on project based learning using technology supports the motivational and inspirational factors of authentic tools in the fields of STEM computing [@garneli_computing_2015-1; @humble_use_nodate], media making and STEM in general.
 [IF SO FIND THIS ]

-The motivational factor of _lifting the lid_ was reflected in a conversation among participants communicating a sense of awe of how much code must be involved in a professional game based on the relative complexity of the code of their simple game.
+The inspirational factor of _lifting the lid_ was reflected in a conversation among participants communicating a sense of awe of how much code must be involved in a professional game based on the relative complexity of the code of their simple game.

 In the activities of study, a high degree of authenticity made possible, in a material sense, by the digital nature of the learning resources.
 Beyond a general purpose computer, no prohibitive equipment is needed.